CharlesHit/LLVM-LoopNest/note_LoopNestPrinterPass.md

 # Note on LoopNestPrinterPass

-This document records my observations of LoopNestPrinterPass, which will finally be changed to LoopNestPass.
+This document records my observations of LoopNestPrinterPass, which will finally be changed to a `LoopNestPass`.

 Author: Charles He [email](charles.m.hau@gmail.com)